Information for Parents / Carers

 - Consulting with other professionals who are involved with your child

-Provide training for teachers and other groups on a wide variety of topics relevant to children and young people’s learning.
+We also provide training for teachers and other groups on a wide variety of topics relevant to children and young people’s learning.
 For example:

 - Supporting literacy developments